How Non-Technical Founders Launch Companies Without a Dev Team in 2026

 What goes wrong

-• Building before talking to customers.
+- Building before talking to customers.
 AI tools make building so cheap that founders skip discovery.
 Then they ship a product no one wants.
 First 60 days: 80% conversations, 20% building.
+The structured version of those conversations — what to ask, how to score the signal, when to kill an idea — is laid out in our 7-step AI startup idea validator framework.

 The week-one checklist